ruanorz/memoryleakexample/README.md

 7. Trying with the templates project with 6.5.4

-8. Setting the V8flags in the config for IOS
+8. Setting the V8flags in the config for IOS (on the V8 Runtime https://github.com/NativeScript/ns-v8ios-runtime)

-9. Trying with clearHistory flag and navigateBack method = same result
+9. Navigating with the clearHistory flag set to truw and navigateBack method = same result

 10. Tested on simulators and real iPhones. (iOS 12.4.8, iOS 13.1, 13.3.1)

-11. Tested with different Layouts (complex and simples)
+11. Tested with different Layouts (complex and simple)

-12. Manually calling the GC
+12. Manually calling the GC in the navigate back method reduces the memory by a small percentage (0.1% - 0.3%).

-13. It works on Android
+13. As mentioned, it works on Android, see the profiling from below.
 ![android memory metrics](https://i.ibb.co/nrF6Ltj/image.png)

 ### Project Examples

+We include two sample projects, the first is NS7 and the second NS6, both exhibt the same memory leaks.

 NS7: https://github.com/alkimiiapps/memoryleakexample